 Teens who avoid a fatal theme park accident find themselves targeted by Death.
 This third part avoids explicit story links to the first two, but borrows a further plot point from The Omen, and is a touch grislier and more mean-spirited than its predecessors.
 Some dark in-jokes lurk, though, and there’s a star-making central performance.

-After a premonition saves them from an air crash a group of teens are targeted by Death itself.
+After a premonition saves them from an air crash, a group of teens is targeted by Death itself.
 Inventive horror flick, taking the convoluted killing sequence trope from the Omen films and re-inventing it for the Scream generation.
 Tons of fun, a few neat in-jokes, and clever kills aplenty.
 The first of a series of five films.

 Strangers who narrowly miss being killed in a freeway pile-up find they are connected to those who died in the Flight 180 disaster aftermath.
 A sprightly sequel upping the first movie’s focus on blackly comic convoluted killing mechanisms, as Death seeks to restore order.
 Lots of fun, and contains maybe the greatest car crash in the movies.